7 Reasons You Can Have Pain After A Root Canal

 The Root of Root Canal Pain

 A root canal is a common oral procedure performed by an endodontist to save a natural tooth.
 Root canal surgery helps with tooth pain that you may be experiencing.
-Some of these causes might be due to tooth decay, tooth infection, tooth trauma, or if your tooth is slowly dying due to past trauma.
+Some of these causes may be due to tooth decay, tooth infection, or tooth trauma.
+It can also be caused by a slowly dying tooth from past trauma to the tooth.
 Each of these issues is treatable with a root canal.

-Typically, a root canal lasts anywhere from a half-hour to an hour and a half, depending on each case’s complexity, and most patients have no problem returning to normal activities the same day as the procedure.
+Typically, a root canal procedure lasts anywhere from a half-hour to an hour and a half, depending on each case’s complexity.
+Most patients have no problem returning to normal activities the same day as the procedure.

 Some common discomforts patients complain of having in the days following a root canal that are considered normal include: